Why Is Moon Phase Journaling a Fun and Educational Activity for Kids?

 Can I track the moon’s phases on my phone?

-Yes, there are many apps that show the current phase of the moon.
+Yes, many apps show the current phase of the moon.

 What benefits does journaling bring to kids?